Democrats poised to make historic impeachment push, after dust from midterms settles

 However, Fein said, it's not necessary for Congress to wait on courts to decide the issue.

 "Impeachment is entrusted to Congress," Fein told Fox News, adding that the Emoluments Clause is, by its own terms, in the domain of Congress.
 "That's not to say the court case can't have value."
+Fein noted that there are several other potential grounds to impeach Trump.

-Others have cited potential obstruction of justice, though some legal experts have questioned how Trump could be said to have obstructed justice by performing constitutionally permissible actions such as firing FBI Director James Comey.
+For example, others have cited potential obstruction of justice, though some legal experts have questioned how Trump could be said to have obstructed justice by performing constitutionally permissible actions such as firing FBI Director James Comey.

 “The cover-up is always worse than the crime, and this one is very shady,” said Andrew Hall, who represented a top adviser to then-President Richard Nixon during Watergate.
 "We have a sitting president who will undoubtedly be impeached."